After Umbilical Hernia Repair (Pediatric)

-- Do not let your child's dressing get wet.
+- Don't let your child's dressing get wet.
 Give your child sponge baths to keep him or her clean.

-- Do not allow your child to shower, take a bath, or get in a swimming pool or hot tub until the healthcare provider says it's OK.
+- Don't allow your child to shower, take a bath, or get in a swimming pool or hot tub until the healthcare provider says it's OK.

 - Give your child pain medicines as directed by the healthcare provider.
 Pain tends to lessen or go away after 2 days.

-- Do not allow your child to play rough sports until advised by your surgeon.
+- Don't let your child to play rough sports until advised by your surgeon.

-- Allow your child to eat or drink as desired.
+- Let your child to eat or drink as desired.